 Aside from the usual suspects, help your child think about out of the box spaces such as cemeteries– a hot spot for many urban critters such raccoons or coyote– offering quiet green spaces with room to roam.

 Of course weather, time of day and species will determine where your child should look.
 If they are interested in a specific species, your child might first want to do some research to find out what behaviors are typical to the animal and what type of habitat it most often is found in.

 Condition the Senses

 In order to tune IN to nature in a city, your child must work hard to tune OUT the many distractions of city living.
 Your child will have to open their ears up fully, widen their eyes and feel with more precision than they are used to.
 Ask your child to listen for the raspy call of a Red-Winged Blackbird when you are near an urban marsh or wetland.
 Focus in on the coos of pigeons in parking garages.
 Rather than walking past a tree, encourage your child to feel its bark, touch its leaves, smell its leaves.
 When they are in a green area, direct the to focus their sense of smell on flowers and ask if they can spot nearby pollinators.
 One thing is certain: sensory awareness is crucial for urban nature detectives.
-Try out our City Sensory Scavenger Hunt, one of the free printables you'll find in our urban naturalist activity packet.

 Make like a Fox